Skip To Main Content

 Providence Day School

 Prior to his work at Elon, he was at Duke University, where he was the Associate Director at the Center for Multicultural Affairs, and before that, he was the Assistant Dean in Duke’s Housing, Dining, and Residential Life Office.
-He holds a B.A. from the University of Virginia and a M.A.
-Ed from Virginia Tech.
-He is a national speaker and presenter and is a trained DEI professional.
-He serves on the National Advisory Council of the National Conference on Race & Ethnicity in Higher Education and is an alumnus of the Social Justice Training Institute.
-He is excited to join the Charger community and welcomes the opportunity to connect with students, families, and colleagues.
+He has also held leadership roles at Bucknell University, the University of Virginia, and Virginia Tech.
+He holds a bachelor’s degree in African American Studies from the University of Virginia and a master’s degree in Educational Leadership from Virginia Tech.

 back to top